 Apart from the type of packaging you choose, you will also want to make sure your pantry is convenient and safe for optimal food protection.

 It should be a cool and dry location that does not rely on HVAC to be temperature-controlled, which is why cold cellars or underground pantries are a favorite among preppers.
+An extra freezer is nice, but if you don’t have electricity, everything will eventually spoil.

 It’s also essential to make sure there aren’t any sources of light that could affect your packaging.
 If possible, opt for a room that doesn’t have windows.
 Consider building a root cellar.